ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ---
 title: "Detection Loading"
-teaching: 30
+teaching: 40
 exercises: 0
 questions:
 - "What is the workflow for loading detection data?"
 - "What do I need to look out for as a Node Manager when loading detections?"
 objectives:
 - "Understand how to use the Gitlab checklist"
-- "Understand the workflow for detction data in the OTN system"
+- "Understand the workflow for detection data in the OTN system"
 - "Learn common errors and pitfalls that come up when loading detections"
 keypoints:
 - "Its important to handle errors when they come up as they can have implications on detections"
-- "OTN finsihes off detections tickets running Matching and sensor tag processing"
+- "OTN finishes off detections Issues by running Matching and sensor tag processing"
 ---

 Once `deployment metadata` has been processed for a project, the related detections may now be processed.
 Detection data should be reported to the Node as a collection of raw, **unedited** files.
 These can be in the form of a zipped folder of `.VRLs`, a database from Thelma Biotel or any other raw data product from any manufacturer.
-The files contain only tranmitter numbers and the datetimes at which they were recorded at a specific receiver.
+The files contain only transmitter numbers and the datetimes at which they were recorded at a specific receiver.
 The `tag metadata` and `deployment metadata` will provide the associated geographic and biological context to this data.

 # Submitted Records